-Graduation Requirements\
+Graduation Requirements

 Subject Units

-Business Career Exploration and Financial Literacy+ is a required course for students graduating in 2023 and beyond.
-0.5
+Business Career Exploration and Financial Literacy+ is a required course.
+Unless exempt by an IEP 0.5

 English 4

 Social Studies 4

 Mathematics 3

-Science Must include 1 unit from a Physical Setting course and 1 unit from Living Environment 3
+Science Must include 1 unit from a Physical Science course and 1 unit from a Life Science course 3

 Health 0.5

 Art and/or Music, or DDP, or Creative Design for Fashion and Home 1

 World Language An Advanced Designation Diploma requires 3 units of World Language or a 5 unit sequence in Business, Technology, Family & Consumer Science, Art, Music or WEMOCO.
-1
+Depending on diploma type.
+Unless exempt by an IEP 1-3

 Physical Education 2

-Electives Advanced Designation Diplomas require 1.5 units for students graduating by 2022.
-Advanced Designation Diplomas earned in 2023 and beyond will require 1 unit of elective credit.
-3.5 units of elective credits are required for students graduating by 2022.
-3 units of electives are required for students graduating in 2023 and beyond.
-3.5/3
+Electives Depending on diploma type 1-4.5

 Total Units 22

-Advanced Designation w/ Honors Diploma (Passing average of 90 or above on Reaents Exams)
+Regents Diploma (Passing score of 65% or above)